Korkman/macemu-appimage-builder/README.md

 Download your favorite startup chime in WAVE format and name it startup.wav to have it play on startup.
 Place it into the same directory where the AppImages are located.

 ### Where will preferences be saved?
 ".sheepshaver_prefs", ".basilisk_ii_prefs" in your home directory .
-Unless…

-…you create directories named `SheepShaver-x86_64.AppImage.home` and `BasiliskII-x86_64.AppImage.home` within the same directory as the AppImages.
+Unless you create directories named `SheepShaver-x86_64.AppImage.home` and `BasiliskII-x86_64.AppImage.home` within the same directory as the AppImages.
 See [AppImage portable mode](https://docs.appimage.org/user-guide/portable-mode.html).

 ### What is a "keycodes" file?
 If you use an international keyboard, you need a "keycodes" file like the one you can [download here](https://raw.githubusercontent.com/Korkman/macemu-appimage-builder/main/keycodes).
 Place it along with your virtual disks, in your home directory - anywhere.
 The location has to be referenced in the prefs.